c-14795/nv-interview-chaitanya-terraform/README.md

 ![img_10.png](readme_stuff/img_10.png)

 ## Task details
-1. An attempt has been made to read the config map pii fields in airflow, which has been unsuccessful.
+1. An attempt has been made to read the config map pii fields in airflow, which has been successful.
-2. To ensure the dynamic nature PII fields has been added as a variable to airflow and passed to the job.
+2. To ensure the dynamic nature PII fields mount path has been added as a variable to airflow and passed to the job.
    1. Structure of pii map goes below
       ![img_3.png](readme_stuff/img_3.png)
       1. field represents column,